DrThomasAger/smile/README.md

 # Why Structure?

 Language models learn from huge amounts of text, including things like code, documents, and instructions.
-In those texts, symbols like brackets (), [], {} and colons : are used to organize information.
+In those texts, syntax like brackets (), [], {} and colons : are used to organize information.

-These symbols help the model understand things like:
+These brackets help the model **understand** things like:
 * When one idea ends and another begins
 * What belongs together
 * What is being defined

-Because the model has seen these patterns so many times, using these symbols in prompts feels natural to it.
-That’s why people often use them when writing instructions for the model — they help make the meaning clear without needing a lot of extra words.
+Because the model has seen these structures so many times (in so many different programming languages) using this syntax or mixtures of this syntax in prompts feels natural to it.
+It's easy for it to pick up.

+That’s why people often use **structured sections** when writing instructions for the model — they help make the **meaning clear** without needing a lot of extra words.

 **Structured prompts** get you: